theoxylo/node-gdsn/README.md

 console.log('GTIN ' + gtin + ' is ' + (isValid ? 'valid' : 'invalid'))
 ```

-### To extract all trade items from a CIN stream:
+### To extract all trade items from a CIN file:
   * large CIN files may be 10+ MB and contain hundreds of items
-  * this approach uses a callback to pass the complete array of items after the stream has ended
+  * this approach uses a callback to pass the complete array of items after the parsing has ended

 ```js
 var Gdsn = require('gdsn')